shushuy/shushuy/README.md

   <a href="https://shushuy.com"><img src="assets/miguelGarciaBig.png"/></a>
 </p>

-I'm a dedicated Software Engineer with over 10 years of experience in crafting accessible and inclusive products and digital experiences for both mobile and web platforms.
+I'm a dedicated Software Engineer with 10+ years of experience in crafting accessible and inclusive products and digital experiences for both mobile and web platforms.

 ## About Me

-With a strong background in mobile app and web development, I've spent the last 6 years focusing on creating solutions for companies in a range of industries including healthcare, consulting, retail, business networks, and government.
-I've had the privilege of collaborating with startups and big businesses across the US, Canada, and Latin America, helping them achieve their technological goals.
+Spending the last 7 years creating solutions around mobile and web in industries like healthcare, consulting, retail, business network, government, etc.
+For companies around the US, Canada, and Latin America as small as a 7-person health startup 🧑‍⚕️, and as large as worldwide known organizations like the NBA (National Basketball Association) 🏀.
+I specialize in React, React Native and JavaScript/Typescript.

 ## Specializations